-This Cranberry Orange Bundt Cake is a lightened up version of a holiday classic.
-Made with whole wheat white flour, greek yogurt, and coconut sugar for a healthier twist.
+This Cranberry Orange Bundt Cake is a lightened up version of a seasonal classic.
+Made with whole wheat white flour, greek yogurt, and coconut sugar.
+Moist and flavorful!

 Anyways, with it being the holiday season I thought it only appropriate I bring you a holiday cake today.
 I’m honestly not much of a traditional birthday cake eater anyway.
 Cookies?
 YES.
 Ice cream?
 DOUBLE YES.
 But mainly I was dying to try out my bundt pan that we got as a wedding gift.
 And I had some cranberries in the freezer, so I thought “What the heck.
 Who doesn’t love a good holiday bundt cake?”
-And of course I made my standard healthy substitutions.
+But of course we’re making some (healthier) substitutions…

 whole wheat white flour